DUI/DWI Defense Lawyer in Medford, NJ

 The penalties for driving while intoxicated in New Jersey are governed by N.J.S.A.
 39:4-50 and can be quite severe and impact your life greatly.
 In addition to the standard penalties imposed upon conviction, your refusal of a breathalyzer or blood test can result in more serious driver’s license penalties.
 Moreover, your refusal becomes admissible in court as evidence of your DWI.
 Finally, law enforcement officers are permitted to impound a drunk driver’s car under the New Jersey John’s Law — and they can do this even before you are convicted.

 First Offense DWI

 If your blood alcohol concentration is 0.08% or higher but less than 0.10%, you can be ordered to pay a fine of not less than $250 but not more than $400.
 In addition, you can be detained for a period of not less than 12 hours nor more than 48 hours and required to attend alcohol education classes at the Intoxicated Driver Resource Center (IDRC).
-Furthermore, at the discretion of the court, you can receive a sentence of imprisonment of up to 30 days and lose your driver’s license for a period of thirty (30) days and have an ignition interlock device installed in your vehicle.
+Furthermore, at the discretion of the court, you can receive a sentence of imprisonment of up to 30 days, lose your driver’s license for a period of thirty (30) days and have an ignition interlock device installed in your vehicle.

 Additional Penalties for High BAC